gphuang/gphuang.github.io/research.md

 ## Publications

-* [Academic Page] (note: I will try to upload the preprints to my new webpage, and the scripts to github in the near future.)
+* [Academic Page]() (note: I will try to upload the preprints to my new webpage, and the scripts to github in the near future.)

 * [Google Scholar](https://scholar.google.fr/citations?user=hrICCP0AAAAJ&hl=en)

-### Text Data Augmentation for Babel Under-Resourced Languages
+### An Investigation Into Language Model Data Augmentation For Low-resourced ASR And KWS

 The linguistic regularities in the text data can be captured by recurrent neural networks (RNNs), which represent words by vectors, i.e., the input-layer weights.
 Taking advantage of the continuous-space word vectors, RNN based Language Models (LMs) have gained much momentum in the past few years.